waimea-bbridgeman/200dtd-potteryTracking-project/docs/0-requirements.md

 ## Accessibility Implications

-Accessibility Implications means that my website is available across platforms and to all end users.
+Accessibility Implications means that my website is available across platforms and to all end users who may have disabilities.

 ### Relevance to the System